RafRomB/imml/README.md

 Citing `iMML`
 ----------------

-If you find the package useful for your research, please cite our paper.
+If you find the package useful for your project, please cite our paper.

 BibTeX entry: